Did Loki fake his death? How did Loki take the throne? Loki as king?! Where’s Odin now? And what happened to to Heimdall?

 At this stage, the answers produced by the fandom are built almost entirely on supposition and rife with contradiction.
 Marvel have left a lot of story open for speculation between now and Thor 3. –

 Probably so that we can come up with the answers for them.

 Anyway, let’s try and get these questions answered.
 Bear in mind, I really am trying to cover the basics of speculation here.
 I mean, I did end up typing out a 50,000 word novel outlaying various theories on Loki’s death, sincerity and redemption arc, but that’s an article in itself.
 (I’m only half-kidding.
 And as much as I’d like to promise I’ll be post it once I’ve had 8 hours sleep and a chance to proof-read, I’m fairly sure it will forever remain a ‘work-in-progress’.)

 There are varying opinions on how this happened; namely on whether he faked his death on purpose or just mistakenly failed to die by accident.
 Or perhaps a bit of both.

 His skin did go all blue marble colour-shifty as he lay dying though, didn’t it?
 How strange.
 Why did this happen?
 I don’t even think Marvel knows, though it may have something to do with his Jotun heritage, or perhaps a reaction to the Kursed blood on the weapon that ran through him.

 How Loki died and whether or not he faked it is just too big a topic to address in one post. ..
 Let’s move on before I give it a try!
 (Edited to add: Check out the FAQ which has more detailed analysis on the subject of Loki’s death, as well as a great deal many other things.)

 How did Loki seize the throne

 So, whether by design or accident, Loki survived his ‘death’, shape-shifted into an Ass-guard and returned to Asgard.
-Sorry about what I just did there.
-So, so lame.
+See what I just did there.
+I know, so lame.